 2. If your company has its widgets made in China, you need to realize that your Chinese factory might shut down tomorrow or next week or next month.
 If your Chinese factory is within or near ground zero for the virus, it has probably already shut down.
 Even if your factory does not shut down, you should expect some or many of its employees not to show up for work because they can no longer get there or because they do not want to work cheek by jowl with 3,450 other people, some of whom might be spreading the coronavirus.
 Even if your Chinese factory continues to produce your widgets, you should consider its diminished ability or complete inability to get those widgets seamlessly transported from the factory to a port or airport and then from there to your preferred destination.
 There will invariably be slowdowns.

 You also need to realize that even if your widgets keep getting made in China and shipped to you, your chances of factory problems have shot through the roof.
-Just last week, in How to Prevent China Factory Problems and Trademark Theft That is Happening Like Never Before, we wrote how our international manufacturing lawyers have been seeing massive increases in China factory problems, and the potency of that post should be doubled or tripled now.
+Just last week, in Manufacturing in China: Minimizing Your Risks by Doing Things Right, we wrote how our international manufacturing lawyers have been seeing massive increases in China factory problems, and the potency of that post should be doubled or tripled now.

 Chinese factories are hurting these days.
 Bad.
 Their sales are way down, especially to the United States.
 In China’s Manufacturing Exodus Set to Continue in 2020, the South China Morning Post made this starkly clear with statistics: